Xander Schauffele: Amateur career

 Schauffele was the individual winner of the 2011 California State High School Championship (California Interscholastic Federation, CIF), playing for Scripps Ranch High School.

 After graduating from high school, Schauffele played his freshman year in college at California State University Long Beach, where he garnered the 2012 Big West Conference Freshman of the Year as well as the 2012 First Team All-Big West awards.

-Prior to his sophomore year, Schauffele transferred to San Diego State University, where eventually he would play out his college career and graduate in 2015.
+Prior to his sophomore year, Schauffele transferred to San Diego State University (SDSU), where eventually he would play out his college career and graduate in 2015.
 During his three years at SDSU, Schauffele was a Ping and Golfweek Third Team All-American.
 Scholastically, he was twice awarded the Mountain West Conference All-Academic Team Award.
 At SDSU, he holds the records for all-time lowest tournament score against par (−17); all-time career scoring average (71.50); as well as the seasonal records for par-5 performance (4.5135); birdies (171) and eagles (9).

 Schauffele defeated Beau Hossler to win the 2014 California State Amateur Championship at La Costa Resort and Spa.
-Later that summer, the two long time rivals met again in a final at Chicago's Beverly Country Club for the 2014 Western Amateur where Schauffele lost to Hossler in the final match in dramatic fashion.
+Later that summer, the two long-time rivals met again in a final at Chicago's Beverly Country Club for the 2014 Western Amateur, where Schauffele lost to Hossler in the final match in dramatic fashion.

-Schauffele accumulated a collegiate record that features 3 wins, 4 runners-up, 19 top-fives and 27 top-tens in a total of 50 tournaments.
+Schauffele accumulated a collegiate record that featured 27 top-10s, 19 of which were top-fives, with four of these being runners-up and three wins (from a total of 50 tournaments).
 He was ranked in the top 10 of the World Amateur Golf Ranking at the time he turned professional in 2015.

 Professional career

 After turning professional in June 2015, Schauffele entered the 2015 Web.com Tour Qualifying Tournament in fall.
-He was runner up in first stage at Southern Dunes GC in Maricopa, Arizona.
-He went on to win second stage at Oak Valley GC in Beaumont, California and ultimately, narrowly, earned his Web.com Tour card in the finals in Florida in a tie for 45th.
+He was runner-up in first stage at Southern Dunes GC in Maricopa, Arizona.
+He went on to win second stage at Oak Valley GC in Beaumont, California, and ultimately, narrowly, earned his Web.com Tour card in the finals in Florida in a tie for 45th.

 2016 Web.com Tour

 In 2016, Schauffele played a full season (23 events) on the Web.com Tour.
-He finished 26th on the regular-season money list, missing a PGA Tour card for 2017 by less than $1000.00, but went on to earn a card through the Web.com Tour Finals by finishing 15th on the Finals money list (excluding the 25 regular-season graduates).
+He finished 26th on the regular-season money list, missing a PGA Tour card for 2017 by less than $1,000, but went on to earn a card through the Web.com Tour Finals by finishing 15th on the Finals money list (excluding the 25 regular-season graduates).